MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/overview-dataflows-across-power-platform-dynamics-365.md

 ---

 title: What are dataflows
-description: An overview of dataflows across Power Platform and Dynamics 365 products
+description: An overview of dataflows across Microsoft Power Platform and Dynamics 365 products
 author: radacad
 ms.service: powerquery
 ms.topic: conceptual
-ms.date: 07/27/2020
+ms.date: 12/3/2020
 ms.author: gepopell

 ---

 # What are dataflows?